-Poetry Reading at the National Black Theatre, Harlem NY
+Poetry Reading at the National Black Theatre, Harlem NY in 2015

 Karina has also developed multiple forms of expressive outlets and platforms including writing workshops, open mics, poetry readings, and plays.
 She has served a poetry judge for Urban Word NYC, The Children's Aid Society, and Hostos Community College.
 She is currently the social media manager and tech support for the National Association for Poetry Therapy (NAPT).